mmistakes/made-mistakes-jekyll/src/_posts/articles/2014-08-29-paperfaces-retrospective.md

 After two years of doing the same thing every day it's time to mix it up.
 I'm not leaving the [#MadeWithPaper](https://twitter.com/search?q=%23MadeWithPaper) community or anything crazy like that, but I am shifting gears slightly.

-By stopping the daily portraits I'll free up time to craft new tutorials for my [**Mastering Paper by 53**](/mastering-paper/) series.
+By stopping the daily portraits I'll free up time to craft new tutorials for my [**Mastering Paper for iOS**](/mastering-paper/) series.
 I know quite a few of you have been patiently waiting, so expect a new batch published more regularly.
 I also want to get serious about that companion piece I've hinted at and turn it into electronic and/or printed books.

 Don't get me wrong, drawing strangers for the last two years has been great.
 But a big part of me is interested in creating work on a personal level again.
 In a past life I kept [art journals](http://www.blurb.com/b/695432-scripted-entries-from-false-memories?ce=blurb_ew&utm_source=widget) filled with blind contour drawings and scribbled thoughts.
 I'd love to try and replicate this in Paper, building on the techniques I've mastered drawing portraits and turn them into a set of Moleskine books.